 NULLor default values. - A warning is generated, which can be viewed using

-SHOW WARNINGS;. - The query continues execution and returns a result set.
+SHOW WARNINGS;. - The query continues to execute and returns the result set.

 Examples: